10ambear/crab-stablecoin/README.md

-# official readme

-# How does the system work?
-How would a user interact with it?

 # CrabStableCoin
 The system is a decentralized stablecoin system called Crab.
 It is designed to maintain a 1 token == $1 peg at all times.
 The system allows users to deposit collateral, borrow stablecoins, and repay borrowed stablecoins.
 The system is based on the MakerDAO DSS system.